jchai-88/projects/README.md

 # Data Science Projects Overview

 ### Hacker News Post Analysis
+#### Project type: Data Analysis

+**Aim**

 Hacker News is a site started by the startup incubator Y Combinator where users are able to submit posts, particularly in technology and startup circles.
 These posts are then voted and commented upon which has a similar concept to reddit.

-**Aim**

 In this project we'll analyse the posts whose titles begin with either Ask HN or Show HN.
 We'll compare these two types of posts to determine the following: